Tradeshift/actions-docker/README.md

           repo-cache: true
 ```

-We currently dont support docker registry caching but that should be
+We currently don't support docker registry caching but that should be
 implemented in the future.

 ### Platform